 The green squares in the diagram represent cloud services that form the application stack.
 The security layer must expand across the communication and activity of all the components, validating and securing the network to trusted parties.

-MongoDB Realm, MongoDB’s mobile database, and Application Development Services are part of the Atlas platform, boosting the MongoDB Cloud Stack.
+Atlas App Services, MongoDB’s mobile database, and Application Development Services are part of the Atlas platform, boosting the MongoDB Cloud Stack.

 Let's look at the available options.